dareajiroba/Retail_Analysis_ETL_Project/README.md

 This repository contains step by step ETL Pipeline and SQL Scripts to migrate Retail Data from multiple sources into a Staging area and from staging to a Central Data Warehouse Repository on a control framework.

-The project has the following deliverables:
+The deliverables for the project are as follows:

 - Build an Enterprise Data warehouse that addresses the analytic requirements
 - Build Data Mart Cubes for functional areas based on the analytic requirements using SQL Server Analysis Services (Using both Multidimensional and Tabular Models)